For the Media – Reviews

 Do you have to travel much concerning your books?
 I make it a point to visit the places I write about in my books in order to make them authentic.
 Getting the terrain right and imagining the placement of armies on various battlefields helps me to visualize what actually took place at these sacred places.

 What books have most influenced your life?
-Black Beauty, Gone With the Wind, Heaven Is For Real, and Cold Mountain.
+Black Beauty, Gone With the Wind and Cold Mountain.
 I love reading inspirational stories, classics, stories featuring strong character arcs, and books that affect my psyche.

 Have you started another book yet?
 I have started several.
 Some are ready for publication, and some are still in the works.